mintpepper95/KnowledgeIsPower/Atlassian.md

 In Browser coding interview I was asked to develop a dynamic hierarchical menu where it can have multiple levels.

 In Javascript coding interview, I was asked to develop an API that retrieves the Menu option and according to access rights route to the specific page.

+JS problem solving
+I was asked to [create an analytics SDK](https://learnersbucket.com/examples/interview/create-analytics-sdk-in-javascript) that will be used to collect the analytics throughout the components in the application and batch send them to the server.

+Asked me which design pattern you would use for SDK as a single instance should be used throughout the app, I answered as [singleton design pattern](https://learnersbucket.com/examples/interview/singleton-design-pattern-in-javascript).